About Fiona Lake

 I've never been especially interested in formal museums.
 Instead I find living, breathing culture and practical skills and knowledge infinitely more interesting.
-Theoretically it is impossible to predict with certainty what changes tomorrow will bring, but the changes in the northern pastoral industry have been massive during the last thirty plus years.
+It is impossible to predict with certainty what changes tomorrow will bring, but the changes in the northern pastoral industry have been massive during the last thirty plus years.
 It is likely that technology such as robotics will be put to work in the bush, before too long - hopefully on weed eradication, to start with.
 Many of the photographs I have taken have been unrepeatable just a year or two later.
 We must learn to value more highly what we have today.

 Some of the links to online publicity & stories etc: